pyrotato/cse15l-lab-reports/wk3-servers-and-bugs.md

 }
 ```

 There's only about 46 lines to `StringServer.java`.
+So what does it do?

-What it does is display strings placed in a formatted query in the URL on the page.
+`StringServer.java` displays strings placed in a formatted query in the URL on the page.

 For example: